VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Related Work

 \subsection{GANs for Tabular Data}

 GANs are initially known for its success in image synthesis.
 However, with its ample application scenarios in areas such as medicine~\cite{medgan} and finance~\cite{finance}, research on GAN for tabular data synthesis also gains attention.
-Previous research on GANs for tabular data synthesis includes \tablegan~\cite{tablegan}, which enhances column dependencies in synthetic data through the use of an auxiliary classification model in conjunction with discriminator training, and \ctgan~\cite{ctgan} and \ctab~\cite{ctabgan}, which improve data synthesis through preprocessing steps for categorical, continuous, or mixed data types and the use of a conditional vector to reduce mode collapse on minority categories. \ctabplus~\cite{ctabplus} and \itgan~\cite{itgan} also generate tabular data while protecting the privacy of the original data through the use of differential privacy or by controlling the negative log-density of real records during GAN training.

-Fed-TGAN~\cite{fedtgan} is the first framework to incorporate a state-of-the-art tabular GAN into a horizontal federated learning system through the use of privacy-preserving feature encoding and table-similarity aware aggregation weights.
-To the best of our knowledge, \algo is the first framework to adapt a state-of-the-art conditional tabular GAN for vertical federated learning.
+Previous research on GANs for tabular data synthesis includes \tablegan~\cite{tablegan}, which enhances column dependencies in synthetic data through the use of an auxiliary classification model in conjunction with discriminator training, and \ctgan~\cite{ctgan} and \ctab~\cite{ctabgan}, which improve data synthesis through preprocessing steps for categorical, continuous, or mixed data types and the use of a conditional vector to reduce mode collapse on minority categories. \ctabplus~\cite{ctabplus} and \itgan~\cite{itgan} also generate tabular data while protecting the privacy of the original data through the use of differential privacy or by controlling the negative log-density of real records during GAN training. {While there have been recent works exploring the use of variational autoencoders (VAE)\cite{ctgan}, diffusion models\cite{tabddpm}, and large language models (LLMs)~\cite{great} to synthesize tabular data, GANs remain the most widely used and efficient method in this area.
+This is what motivates us to incorporate the GAN structure into VFL.} Fed-TGAN~\cite{fedtgan} is the first framework to incorporate a SOTA tabular GAN into a horizontal federated learning system through the use of privacy-preserving feature encoding and table-similarity aware aggregation weights.
+To the best of our knowledge, \algo is the first framework to adapt a SOTA conditional tabular GAN for vertical federated learning.